dotnet-foundation/wg-membership/README.md

 The meeting notes are available [here](meetings).

-This working group seeks to have a diverse set of representatives from various stakeholders.
-At the same time, we try to keep the working group somewhat small so that we can have productive meetings.
-But in order to satisfy the desire for open participation from everyone – and in the sake of transparency – we made this repo public, which includes notes and proposals that documents the progress of the working group.
+This committee seeks to have a diverse set of representatives from various stakeholders.
+At the same time, we try to keep the committee somewhat small so that we can have productive meetings.
+But in order to satisfy the desire for open participation from everyone – and in the sake of transparency – we made this repo public, which includes notes and proposals that documents the progress of the committee.
 If you have any questions, please open a discussion.

 ## Contributing